LeishMarrero/SlidingIntoTheMLB/README.md

 ## Machine Learning
 ### Linear Regression
-Based on our dataset, we used a multiple linear regression model to evaluate the relationship between different variables like age, height, weight, number of hits, and batting position to determine the homeruns a player can hit.
+Based on our dataset, we used a multiple linear regression model to evaluate the relationship between different variables like age, height, weight, number of hits, and batting side to determine the homeruns a player can hit.
 We use statistics for the past 4 years in the MLB for each player.
 First, we used scikit learns LabelEncoder to convert our "bats" data to numerical data.
-We then calculated the variance inflation factor to measure how much the behavior of our independent variables correlate with other independent variables.
+We then calculated the variance inflation factor (VIF) to measure how much the behavior of our independent variables correlate with other independent variables.
 VIF equal to 1 means variables are not correlated.
 Two variables that were moderately correlated are height and weight with a 1.4 VIF.
 After splitting our data and training our model, our mean absolute error was a 3.7, meaning our predictions varied plus or minus 3.7 homeruns.
 Our coefficients showed that two variables which have a bigger impact on how many homeruns will be hit are height and how many hits a player has.
 This model shows age doesn't necessarily impact how many homeruns will be hit by a player.
 Our model showed an accuracy score of 66.5%.

 ![VIF](Project_Images/VIF.png)